rotoapanta/quanterraProject/README.md

 ## Running the Application

-The run_gps_netrs.sh shell script is used to set up the environment, activate the Conda environment, install dependencies, and execute the main project script.
+The run_quanterra.sh shell script is used to set up the environment, activate the Conda environment, install dependencies, and execute the main project script.
 The script is responsible for the following tasks:

 - Setting environment variables.
 - Activating the Conda environment.